syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ## Customization

-You can customize the [ErrorBarSeries] with the following style properties.
+You can customize the [`ErrorBarSeries`] with the following style properties.

-* [`HorizontalLineStyle`] – Customizes the appearance of error bar line style.
+* [`HorizontalLineStyle`] – used to customizes the appearance of horizontal error bar line style.
-* [`VerticalLineStyle`] – Customizes the appearance of error bar line style.
+* [`VerticalLineStyle`] – used to customizes the appearance of vertical error bar line style.
-* [`HorizontalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`HorizontalCapLineStyle`] – used to customizes the appearance of error bar cap line style.
-* [`VerticalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – used to customizes the appearance of error bar cap line style.

 {% highlight c# %}
 [C#]